Last updated on January 18th, 2021 at 05:36 pm

 The Abstinence Model

 Most drug counselors and doctors still feel that abstinence is the best decision for a recovering addict.
 Studies show that when under the influence, the brain is more likely to revert back to old habits then when it is clearly functioning.
 For example, if a heroin addict is sober for a year and starts to feel he/she can handle drinking again, they might be wrong.
-When intoxicated, judgement is impaired and in a recovering addict, this is amplified.
+When intoxicated, judgment is impaired and in a recovering addict, this is amplified.
 The studies also show that the recovery programs we have in place are not necessarily effective, so what changes do we need to make moving forward?
 That is the most important question we can ask ourselves.

 The marijuana issue is not going away anytime soon but your business can not afford to wait for the results.
 You NEED to take action now and learn more about how a Drug-Free Workplace can help you save!
 We offer consultation services, individual testing and DOT Compliance to make sure your trucking company is ready for the next audit.